Cinegy/HttpRtpGateway/README.md

 ## Sounds too good to be true!

 It is - HTTP currently won't work for every scenario - you need a reasonable connection and latency to your source.
 However, we think it will work in a great deal of situations just fine - and it's firewall-friendly and well understood.
 We aim to prove it works well, and should be considered as a sensible way to move low-latency real-time streams of audio, video and data around for broadcasters.
 Or it will be really unstable in many cases and people will hate us.
 But at least we'll have evidence about what works and what does not.

-## Where do I find out more?

-Head over to the [AMWA website](http://www.amwa.tv/) and look up the AMWA Labs projects and get involved!

 ## Getting the tool